jacksleight/statamic-bard-mutator/README.md

 ## Compatibility

 In order to give you access to the Tiptap rendering process Bard Mutator has to override the Tiptap editor class and replace the built-in extensions with its own.
 It can only do that reliably if there are no other addons (or user code) trying to do the same thing.
-To help minimise incompatibilities Bard Mutator will only replace extensions that are actually being mutated.
+To help minimise incompatibilities Bard Mutator will only replace extensions that are actually being mutated, and this is only required for HTML plugins.

 ## Sponsoring